Joel B. Smith

-Joel B. Smith is an expert on climate change policy.
+Joel B. Smith is an expert in climate change policy.

-He was a coordinating lead author of the Intergovernmental Panel on Climate Change 2001 assessment report and a lead author of the 2007 assessment report (the work of the IPCC, including the contributions of many scientists, was recognised by the joint award of the 2007 Nobel Peace Prize).
+He served as a coordinating lead author for the Intergovernmental Panel on Climate Change 2001 assessment report and as a lead author for the 2007 assessment report.
+The work of the IPCC, including the contributions of many scientists, was recognised with the joint award of the 2007 Nobel Peace Prize.

-He is currently a Principal at Stratus Consulting Inc., in Boulder, Colorado.
+Currently, he is a Principal at Stratus Consulting Inc., in Boulder, Colorado.